gfeiden/starspot/starspot/color/readme.md

     call log_close()

 end program example
 ```

+This example assumes that no changes are made to the Fortran routines.
+However,
+if one is opting for Fortran over Python (see below), then it is possible
+to simplify the call and allow magnitudes to be an allocatable array.
+Not
+crucial, it can just make life easier and the code neater.
+To do so, look
+into `bolcor` for segements of commented code referring to `f2py` not
+playing nicely.

 Within a Python script, the Fortran routines can be called after importing
 the `bolcor` library.
 Modules and global variables are then accessible by